Featured Resources

 Below are some of the most frequently asked questions regarding commercial vehicles, drivers, and licenses.
-If you don't find what you're looking for here, refer to the Commercial Driver's Manual or check out the rest of our Commercial Drivers section.
+If you don't find what you're looking for here, refer to the Commercial Driver's Manual.

 I know the application fee is $15, but what other costs accompany a CDL?

-Your third-party skills test costs $60, unless you rent one of their commercial vehicles.
-In this case, the amount depends on the third-party.
+Your third-party skills test costs $100, unless you rent one of their commercial vehicles.
+In this case, the amount depends on the third party.

 You're also required to pay any parish fees and CDL physical charges.